outfindo/outfindo.dev/_posts/2022-01-20-backend-engineer-php.md

 <br>

 **TL;DR**
-**We want you to help us with PHP/Postgres backend, full-time, probably in Prague.
-Want to do this right, with the right people.
-Will get you challenge, opportunity and help.
-Great team, no stress, good money and stock options.
-You should have some experience and open mind.
-Clean code, Testing, DDD, CQRS.**
+**We want you to build our PHP/Postgres backend, full-time, probably in Prague.
+We will get you challenge, opportunity and help.
+Great team, good money and stock options.
+You should have experience building backend.
+Clean code, testing, DDD, CQRS.**

 <!--more-->